 Oftentimes you’ll have your plan all figured out, only to have one little event ruin it.
 It will make you feel crazy, think that it’s not meant to be, and even delay you from achieving your goals.
 This is life’s way of testing you, but you have to get through it.
 No matter how long it lasts, you have to keep going.
 Having a plan and some guidelines can help you stay on track.

 The best way to figure out a plan is to know where to start.
 Find your strengths and exploit them strategically.
 Personality tests aren’t DNA tests, but they can be pretty accurate.
 Try the Strengths Finder 2.0, or the Myers-Briggs Typing Index, as they’re considered the most accurate tests out there.
 Once you know your strengths, figure out how to play on them and build your life accordingly.

 Real Help Review

 Real Help is not your usual self-help book.
 The practical advice offered by this book will not only enlighten you, widen your perspective on the world, change your mindset from victim to winner, but also guide you through the next steps in your life.
 Achieving success is not guaranteed, but expect to improve your life and mindset significantly after reading, and most importantly, implementing the lessons from this book.

-Who would I recommend the Real Help summary to?
+Who would I recommend our Real Help summary to?

-The 30-year-old soon-to-be-entrepreneur who’s looking to improve their mentality and become a better version of themselves, the 40-year-old person who has failed in their endeavors recently and is looking for advice on how to overcome their situation, or the 37-year-old interested in human psychology and its role in people’s actions.
+The 30-year-old soon-to-be-entrepreneur who’s looking to improve their mentality and become a better version of themselves, the 40-year-old person who has failed in their endeavors recently, and anyone who’s interested in human psychology.